justinseger015-ctrl/myclaudeflowsetup/docs2/prdtospec.md

 - [ ] Every requirement traces to a user story
 - [ ] Every task traces to requirements
 - [ ] Test cases reference requirements they validate
+- [ ] Traceability matrix has no gaps

 **Constraints**
 - [ ] Anti-patterns documented